Young Astronomers Group (YA!)

 It's free to the public, membership is not required to participate in the YA! meetings and the public is encouraged to come check us out!
 But in order to get the full benefits of the YA! experience, they will need to join the club officially!

-With membership, the child will get the handbook, the official YA! member t-shirt, observing supplies to use at the telescopes (planisphere, red flashlights, etc.) as well as to earn several specially designed buttons (currently numbering 26 different buttons/achievements!) aimed at different skills and areas of knowledge that a good amateur astronomer will need to know!
+With membership, the child will get the handbook, the official YA! member t-shirt, observing supplies to use at the telescopes (planisphere, red flashlights, etc.) as well as to earn several specially designed buttons (there are currently 30 different achievement buttons available to earn!) aimed at different skills and areas of knowledge that a good amateur astronomer will need to know!
 The buttons, which the kids wear on a lanyard, display the specific milestones and accomplishments each child has achieved.
 (Ownership of a telescope is not required to join!)

-To become an official YA! member the child must officially join the main FWAS astronomy club at least at the $20 per year student membership rate (full family household membership is just $40 per year).
+To become an official YA! member the child must officially join the main FWAS astronomy club at least at the $20 per year student membership rate (full family membership is just $40 per year - that includes the entire imediate household).

 All FWAS/YA! memberships include: